emailmonday/Cerberus/README.md

 A few responsive email patterns that go a long way when combined.
 Each code block can be used and reused to assemble emails.

+>Between desktop, mobile, and Outlook, HTML email is a three-headed dog from hell.

 This is [Responsive Email XX](https://github.com/TedGoas/Responsive-Email-XX)'s successor.

 ***